Localization, metabelian groups, and the isomorphism problem: Examples

-Recall from Theorem~\ref{mthe} that if $G \to H$ is a para-equivalence of finitely generated groups, then $G$ is isomorphic to a subgroup of $H$ of finite index, and $H$ is isomorphic to a subgroup of $G$ of finite index.
+Recall from the Telescope Theorem, Theorem 5.6, that if $G \to H$ is a para-equivalence of residually nilpotent polycyclic metabelian groups, then $G$ is isomorphic to a subgroup of finite index in $H$ and $H$ is isomorphic to a subgroup of finite index in $G$.
+This does not imply $G \cong H$ as the following theorem demonstrates.